Kaciras/pac-maker/README.md

 * `--json` Save matched rules to this file, default is `matches.json`.

-Serve PAC file with http, and update when source have changes:
+Serve the PAC file with http, and update when source have changes:

 ```shell
 node bin/pac-maker.js serve [--config=<file>] [--host=<host>] [--port=<port>]